xrochoa/scaffolder/templates/README.md

 * 'gulp' to build project
 ---
 ## Server:
-* The source version is served at http://localhost:4000
-* The distribution version is served at http://localhost:8000
+* The distribution version with sourcemaps is served at http://localhost:8000